Editor-in-Chief: Alaa Abd-Elsayed, MD, PhD

 Open Access Statement: Pain Medicine Case Reports is committed to real and immediate open access for academic work.
 We operate under a Creative Commons license (CC-BY-NC).
 All of IPM Reports manuscripts are free to access immediately from the date of publication.
 There are no author charges prior to publication, and no charge for any reader to download manuscripts for their own scholarly use.
 Readers can read, download, copy, distribute, print, search, or link to the full texts of the articles and reviews, or use them for any other lawful non-commercial purpose.
 Prior permission from the publisher or the author is not required but you must credit the author and link to the original site of publication.
 For commercial copies,Pain Medicine Case Reports has contracted with Reprints Desk.
-For a price quote, please send an email to Holly Long at email@example.com stating what article you would like copies of and where they will be distributed
+For a price quote, please send an email to Savannah Gold at firstname.lastname@example.org stating what article you would like copies of and where they will be distributed

 Copyright 2021, entire contents, by the American Society of Interventional Pain Physicians.
 All rights reserved.